MetOffice/simulation-systems/source/WorkingPractices/branch_migration.rst

    If the ``git_migration`` tag doesn't exist in your clone, then you may need to :ref:`sync tags <sync_fork_tags>`.

 #.
-Rsync the changes over from the fcm export to the git clone.
-Use ``--delete``
+Rsync the changes over from the fcm working copy to the git clone.
+Use
-   to remove any files you have deleted in your branch.
+   ``--delete`` to remove any files you have deleted in your branch.
 Use ``--exclude=.git --exclude=.svn`` so that the version control directories aren't modified.

    .. code-block::

      # NOTE: You need the trailing backslash on the fcm source path
-     rsync -av --delete --exclude=.git --exclude=.svn path/to/fcm/export/ path/to/git/clone
+     rsync -av --delete --exclude=.git --exclude=.svn path/to/fcm/working/copy/ path/to/git/clone

 #.
 Check carefully the output of the rsync via ``git status``.
 If you have new
    files on your branch these will need adding via ``git add``.